bllendev/kalibre/README.md

 ### Upcoming Features
 - run the website right in your kindle browser
 - massive aesthetic updates, working with __pine__ for custom art
-- custom file searching
+- custom search by filetype
 - account detail view
+- book detail view
-- instant email change upon sending
+- dynamic email change upon sending
 - better account encryption

 ### How to run